github/docs/content/code-security/security-advisories/about-coordinated-disclosure-of-security-vulnerabilities.md

 - Acknowlege receipt of the vulnerability report as quickly as possible, even if no immediate resources are available for investigation.
 This sends the message that you are quick to respond and act, and it sets a positive tone for the rest of the interaction between you and the vulnerability reporter.
 - Involve the vulnerability reporter when you verify the impact and veracity of the report.
 It's likely the vulnerability reporter has already spent time considering the vulnerability in a variety of scenarios, some of which you may have not considered yourself.
 - Remediate the issue in a way that you see fit, taking any concerns and advice provided by the vulnerability reporter into careful consideration.
 Often the vulnerability reporter will have knowledge of certain corner cases and remediation bypasses that are easy to miss without a security research background.
-- Always acknowledge the vulnerability reporter in terms of crediting the finding.
+- Always acknowledge the vulnerability reporter when you credit the discovery.
 - Aim to publish a fix as soon as you can.
-- Ensure that you make the wider ecosystem aware of the issue and its remediation when you diclose the vulnerability.
+- Ensure that you make the wider ecosystem aware of the issue and its remediation when you disclose the vulnerability.
 It is not uncommon to see cases where a recognized security issue is fixed in the current development branch of a project, but the commit or subsequent release is not explicitly marked as a security fix or release.
 This can cause problems with downstream consumers.

 Publishing the details of a security vulnerability doesn't make maintainers look bad.
 Security vulnerabilities are present everywhere in software, and users will trust maintainers who have a clear and established process for disclosing security vulnerabilities in their code.